NikkiRufiansya/sosprog/README.md

 Submited for #Hacktoberfest

 # The name that contribute to this project:
-Nikki, Wahyu Taqdirul Aziz, Andri WWahyu Anugrah, Alim, Irfan, Samsul Hanan.
+Nikki, Wahyu Taqdirul Aziz, Andri Wahyu Anugrah, Alim, Irfan, Samsul Hanan.